blessdyb/beendless.github.io/themes/maupassant/README.md

   enable: false ## If you want to display the copyright info after each post, please set the value to true and fill the following items on your need.
   author: ## Your author name, e.g. tufu9441
   copyright_text: ## Your copyright text, e.g. The author owns the copyright, please indicate the source reproduced.
+love: false ## If you want the peach heart to appear when you click anywhere, set the value to true.
+plantuml: ## Using PlantUML to generate UML diagram, must install hexo-filter-plantuml (https://github.com/miao1007/hexo-filter-plantuml).
+    render: "PlantUMLServer" ##  Local or PlantUMLServer.
+    outputFormat: "svg" ## common options: svg/png
+copycode: true ## If you want to enable one-click copy of the code blocks, set the value to true.
+dark: false ## If you want to use the dark mode theme, set the value to true.
+Note: This feature is not complete, please open an issue if you have any problem.

 menu:
   - page: home